I-Mougios/tsp-ilp-gnn-thesis/README.md

 - `gnn/`: GNN model, PyTorch Geometric dataset, and utilities
 - `tsp/`: ILP-based solver to generate optimal ground truth tours
-- `container/`: Docker orchestration for MongoDB and app runtime
+- `data_generation_scripts/`: Docker setu[ for MongoDB and scripts to generate solutions to TSP problems
 - `jobs.py/`: Modular scripts for training, inference, and data management
 - `configs/`: Configuration management using Python scripts and INI files
 - `pytutils/`: Internal utilities for configuration and common functions